Simple examples for sending emails from JavaMail API

 public static Session getInstance(Properties props,Authenticator auth)

-Authenticator class represents an object that knows how to obtain authentication for a network connection.
-One must register the Authenticator with the Session when you create a session object.
+The Authenticator class represents an object that understands how to obtain authentication for a network connection.
+To establish a session object, you must register the Authenticator with the session during the session's creation.

-To create the message, need to pass session object in MimeMessage class constructor:
+To create the message, you need to pass the session object in the MimeMessage class constructor:

 MimeMessage message=new MimeMessage(session);